MapsIndoors/mapsindoors.github.io/collections/_various/areas.md

 ### Creating Areas

 You can create Areas via the MapsIndoors CMS and the Integration API.
-You can also set the color in the Display Rule for the Area in both places.
+You can also set the color for the Area (in the Display Rule) in both places.

 ### Presenting Areas